The designer mixed dog breed market is hot – and it is certain to continue in an upward trend.

-You should use the pertinent information contained in the following article wisely, in order to make a proper decision about purchasing a breed.
+You should use the pertinent information contained in the following article wisely, to make a proper decision about purchasing a breed.

 You wouldn’t buy a car without checking out what’s under the motor, so why should a dog be any different?